-Having signed a contract for an ensuing school year, a teacher who fails to perform thereunder (unless discharged or medically unable to perform), or who requests release therefrom after June 30, shall pay to the District a sum of three hundred dollars (\$300), or after July 31 shall pay to the District a sum of five hundred dollars (\$500), or on or after the first day of the particular teacher contract year shall pay the District a sum of one thousand dollars (\$1,000) as the reasonable and foreseeable costs of securing a replacement, unless the Board waives such payment upon request for extraordinary circumstances.
-The Board may condition acceptance of a request for release from contract upon payment of such sum.
+Having signed a contract for an ensuing school year, a teacher who fails to perform thereunder (unless discharged or medically unable to perform), or who requests in writing release therefrom after June 30 shall pay to the District a sum of three five hundred dollars (\$3500), or after July 31 shall pay to the District a sum of five hundred one thousand dollars (\$51,000), or on or after the first day of the particular teacher contract year shall pay the District a sum of one thousand dollars (\$1,000) five percent (5%) of the contract amount as the reasonable and foreseeable costs of securing a replacement, unless the Board waives or reduces such payment upon request for extraordinary circumstances.
+Should teacher's approved release coincide with the end of the first semester of the particular teacher contract year, teacher shall pay the District a sum of four percent (4%) of the contract amount.